Yazghulom

 It flows in a narrow valley or gorge from northeast to southwest, between two high mountain ranges, the Vanj Range to the north and the Yazgulem Range to the south.
 Its headwaters are near the Fedchenko Glacier.
-Settlements in the valley include Matraun, Bdyn, Anderbak and Dzhamak.
-The Yazgulyami inhabitants number about 4,000 (as of 1990, estimate for 1940 is about 2,000).
+Settlements in the valley include Motrawn, Budun, Andarbag and Zhamag.
+The Yazghulami inhabitants number about 4,000 (as of 1990, estimate for 1940 is about 2,000).

-In 1996 during the Tajik civil war, there was some fighting in Yazghulom Gorge between Yazgulem mujahidin and Tajik troops.
+In 1996 during the Tajik civil war, there was some fighting in Yazghulom Gorge between Yazghulami mujahiddin and Tajik troops.